forbesye/cs373/React_AWS_Setup.md

 # Creating a React app and deploying to AWS

-I'm going to show how to create a base React app using [Create React App](https://create-react-app.dev/), deploy that app to AWS using [Amplify](https://aws.amazon.com/amplify/), connect your domain name, and enable TLS/SSL (https).
+I'm going to show how to:
+- Create a base React app using [Create React App](https://create-react-app.dev/)
+- Deploy that app to AWS using [Amplify](https://aws.amazon.com/amplify/)
+- Connect your domain name, and enable TLS/SSL (https)

 If you created a non-React site for this phase, the instructions for deployment work exactly the same, so just skip the React set up section.

 I'm going to be creating the cat picture React app that I showed in the last guide, this time in TypeScript:
 | ![Screen Shot 2021-09-24 at 10 58 57 AM](https://user-images.githubusercontent.com/8890739/134705548-f8622a9b-2002-4e01-ac85-0ba7bf7c9df5.png) |